Lymah123/100-days-of-code/daily-journal.md

 Day 96: 28/02/25

-Today, I made contribution to open source project.
-Issue description: custom icon and app name dose not apply to firefox mobile shortcut
+Today, I contributed to the open source project.
+Issue description: custom icon and app name do not apply to Firefox mobile shortcut

 Day 97: 01/03/25